dnacpil/skint/README.md

 ## Users and Permissions

 Users can register online.
 However, permissions will need to be modified using SQL queries.
-Having an admintrative role will allow a user to manage the products online.
+Having an admintrative role will allow a user to manage user accounts online.

 To assign a user an adminitrator role: